FrontEndFoxes/curriculum/workshop/full-day/ch1.md

 }).$mount('#app');
 ```

 Open up `App.vue`.
 In this file, the 'home' component is built.
-It contains the three main parts of a Vue.js Single File Component (SFC): a template, a script block, and a style block.
+It contains the three main parts of a Vue.js Single File Component (SFC): a `<template>` block, a `<script>` block, and a `<style>` block.

-Note the first div in the template block has the id of 'app' - this is the div where the app code will be injected.
+Note the first div in the template block has the id `app` - this is the div where the app code will be injected.
 There's also a `<HelloWorld>` component included underneath the logo image.
 This is an example of an SFC being included into `App.vue`.

 Open `components/HelloWorld.vue` and you'll find the source of the list of links that appears embedded in `App.vue`.
 This file also includes a script block with a `msg` variable and some more styles in a `<style>` block.